 Can You Take CBD and CBG Together?

 It doesn’t always have to be CBG vs CBD – you can use both of these products at the same time.
-In fact, it could even be a huge plus, because when you take these cannabinoids together you enjoy what’s called the ‘entourage’ effect.
+In fact, it could even be a huge benefit, because when you take these cannabinoids together you enjoy what’s called the ‘entourage’ effect.

 When one of these cannabinoids interacts with human body cells it produces an effect but research shows that when several of these cannabinoids enter the body together, the effect multiplies, and the benefits are elevated exponentially.